 Why the Composable CDP is Now on the Menu

-There’s been a major shift in how enterprise organizations approach their customer data stacks — and it’s being driven by IT teams.
+There’s been a major shift in how enterprise organizations approach their customer data stacks — and it’s being driven by data and IT teams.
 Thanks to them, the composable CDP will become the new standard for enterprise organizations.

 Why the Composable CDP is Now on the Menu